stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 ### Right Folds

-The example functions we implemented in terms of `leftFold` had to always completely traverse the whole list.
+The example functions we implemented in terms of `leftFold` had to always completely traverse the whole list, as every single element was required to compute the result.
 This is not always necessary, however.
 For instance, if you look at `findList` from the exercises, we could abort iterating over the list as soon as our search was successful.
 It is *not* possible to implement